charlesrolandscr17/Group_BSE25-34-Capstone/README.md

 Installation

 # Prerequisites:
-Node.js installed (for running the frontend/backend)
+Python installed (for running the frontend/backend)

 Git installed (for cloning the repository)